ultraq/thymeleafjs-todo/README.md

 Installation
 ------------

-Requires Java 8 and Gradle to be installed on your machine.
+Requires Java 8+ and Node 6+ to be installed on your machine.

 (Fork and) clone this repo to your computer.
 From a terminal you can run this project by entering the following commands: